KrailOrg/krail-jpa/README.md

 Most of the functionality is provided by [Apache Onami Persist](https://onami.apache.org/persist/), but with some additional Vaadin specific capability, and Krail specific generic DAOs.

-In order to provide the DAOs, the onami-persist source is included and slighlty modified.
+In order to provide the DAOs, the onami-persist source is included and slightly modified.

 ##Features